-NAMM Foundation seeks to support recreational music making activity for all instrument categories.
+NAMM Foundation seeks to support recreational music-making activities for all instrument categories.

-Does the NAMM Foundation offer technical support to organizations who have not been awarded?
+Does the NAMM Foundation offer technical support to organizations that have not been awarded?

 The Foundation does not offer private consultation during the application process nor after grants have been awarded.
-Support for grant seekers is available through the Foundation Center.
+Support for grant seekers is available through Candid.